hkirtchev/code_sample/README.md

 # code_sample

-The two files included in this repository are part of an ongoing one man project in the GNAT Pro compiler and GNAT Pro binder.
-Note that this code is a work in progress.
-The code contains bugs, spelling errors, missing comments, ???s, etc.

 1. Semantic background

 In the Ada programming language model, prior to executing the main program, all units which comprise the application must be loaded,